 Outside you will find a heated pool with the giant bright yellow motel sign in view.
 There is a trendy onsite restaurant called Normans (named after Norman Bates from Psycho) which is also a good place for cocktails.

 The motel is in the outskirts of town, but their free bike rentals make it really easy to get around.Compare rates for Skyview Los Alamos.

-2. Bike down Bell Street and explore the quirky town
+2. Walk down Bell Street and explore the quirky town

-Los Alamos has a population of just 1,600 people.
-Grab your rental bikes and ride down the town's main strip called Bell Street.
+Los Alamos has a population of just 1,300 people.
+Walk down the town's main strip called Bell Street.
 This is where you will find all of the antique shops, restaurants and wine tasting rooms.
 From there, take some quiet side streets to imagine what life is like living in this unique town.

 3. Discover new wines at wine tasting rooms

 With over 120 wineries in Santa Ynez Valley, it's no wonder this tiny town has wine tasting rooms of its own.
 The region is known for its Chardonnay, Syrah and Pinot Noir wines, but you will find other varietals as well.
 Start at one end of Bell Street and make your way down the six funky blocks to discover unique wine tasting rooms.

 We recommend sharing a tasting so you can try more wine tasting rooms.
 It will also cut your tasting cost in half!